-Our working capital at December 31, 2013 was \$70.8 million, an increase of \$2.3 million compared to our working capital of \$68.5 million at December 31, 2012.
-This increase was attributable to the closing of our \$90.0 million offering of Convertible Senior Secured Notes on May 3, 2013, as well as cash received for product shipments of Oxtellar XR and Trokendi XR to wholesalers and specialty distributors (\$17.3 million), offset by cash used to fund our continued loss from operations of \$61.9 million.
+Our working capital at December 31, 2014 was \$81.4 million, an increase of \$10.6 million compared to our working capital of \$70.8 million at December 31, 2013.
+This increase was primarily attributable to the increase in accounts receivable related to increased sales of both Oxtellar XR and Trokendi XR.